cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - AI build more air defenses and GAP generators
 - Selling buildings to restore power or cash is smarter now
 - Tweaked a bit the buildings order and bases defenses
+- We bring back the way MCV is deployed.
+AI don't like to be too much near the tiberium(bases are more compacted, more stuck units, less effective bases defenses, etc)

 Hot-fix:
 - Sometimes harvesters could go to the other side of the map instead of going to the nearest Tiberium field.
 It's fixed now (Thanks to Cyberarm)